News update: SME Brexit Support Fund

 Rules of origin - important if you have goods manufactured in more than one country

-If you have goods that are manufactured in more than one country, it’s important to understand how rules of origin will work from 1st January 2021.
+If you have goods that are manufactured in more than one country, it’s important to understand how rules of origin will work after 1st January 2021.

 What are rules of origin, and why do they matter?

-Once the Transition Period comes to an end, exports will no longer be classed as ‘EU origin’ but rather ‘UK origin’.
+Now that the transition period come to an end, exports will no longer be classed as ‘EU origin’ but rather ‘UK origin’.
 According to the government, these rules determine a product’s economic nationality, since goods imported/exported to particular countries may be subject to lower or no customs duty whilst others may attract full excise.

-Visit www.gov.uk/guidance/rules-of-origin for more detailed information and keep an eye on theses rules, as new rules will come into force for particular countries in the near future.
+Visit www.gov.uk/guidance/rules-of-origin for more detailed information.
+Be sure to keep an eye on these rules, as new rules should come into force for particular countries in the near future.